-Pete Schell, former long-time employee of Equipment Corporation of America (ECA), passed away on June 28, 2020.
+Pete Schell, former long-time employee of ECA, passed away on June 28, 2020.

 Mr. Schell was working in the shop with Hercules Machinery in Sterling, Va., a family-owned pile driving equipment business in the 1970s.
 After recognizing his stature in the market with local contractors, former ECA President Ben Dutton forged a connection with Mr. Schell in an effort to expand ECA's footprint into the region.

 ECA opened its fledgling Washington branch in the late 1970s with Mr. Schell at the helm.
 In fact, he worked from home in the early days.
 ECA Washington was focused primarily on pile hammers at the time, but Mr. Schell helped to fuel the company's much greater aspirations.